alexylon/resume-alex-react/README.md

 # React.js Resume Website

 This is my personal web resume.
-I used [tbakerx](https://github.com/tbakerx/react-resume-template) as a starting point with refactoring and changes on my side.
+I used [tbakerx](https://github.com/tbakerx/react-resume-template) as a starting point with refactoring, changes and upgrades on my side.

 I also migrated the `yarn` scripts to `npm`, as the latter is my personal choice of package manager.